pilarski/BonsaiWorldForge/README.md

 **Steps:**
 1. Install <a href="https://unity.com/">Unity 2020 LTS and Unity Hub</a>;
 2. Clone the BonsaiWorldForge repository main branch to your local disk;
-3. Import project into Unity Hub via "Open -> Add project from disk" and select location of cloned repository; note, this project is currently being developed in Unity 2020.3.26f1, using the Universal Render Pipeline (URP)
+3. Within the project's "Assets/" directory, create a new directory named "3rdParty"
-4. Within the "Assets/" directory, create a new directory named "3rdParty"
+4. In the project's "Assets/3rdParty/" directory, clone Unity's NavMeshComponents (https://github.com/Unity-Technologies/NavMeshComponents); from that repo's assets folder, only include NavMeshComponents and Gizmos, and inside NavMeshComponents delete the folder "Editor". for Unity versions later than 2020.3 LTS, this step might not be required as scripts may be included in future releases of Unity's "AI Navigation" package.
-5. In the "Assets/3rdParty/" directory, clone Unity's NavMeshComponents (https://github.com/Unity-Technologies/NavMeshComponents); for Unity versions later than 2020.3 LTS, this step might not be required as scripts may be included in future releases of Unity's "AI Navigation" package.
+5. Import project into Unity Hub via "Open -> Add project from disk" and select location of cloned repository; note, this project is currently being developed in Unity 2020.3.26f1, using the Universal Render Pipeline (URP)

 _Please note, for VR deployment_: this project requires SteamVR or another VR package set for Unity; specific SteamVR settings and files have been excluded from this repository, so some work may be required to re-insert the VR rigging approach when deploying the project on a new machine or with new hardware.